 A crucial component of being a profitable Columbia property owner means setting good rental rates.
 The right rate attracts high-quality, would-be renters to your space.
-Pricing yourself too low or too high leads to the wrong outcome as a Columbia-area investor, often costing you time and denting your profit margins.
+Pricing yourself too low or too high leads to the wrong outcome as a Columbia-area investor, often costing owners time and denting your profit margins.

 If you value positive renter relationships and want your residents to keep paying rent, you’ll need to fully understand how to set the best rate for your investment property.
 It’s not exactly easy to determine the best rate: it requires time spent researching similar rental homes in the Columbia area.
 However, relying on a partner who provides a full range of property management services would help you!

 A Columbia property management expert like Renters Warehouse finds your 'bullseye' rental price using market analysis.
-Here are some of the crucial components property management companies investigate when conducting an analysis for your Columbia rental property!
+Here are some of the crucial components property management companies investigate when conducting an analysis for your Columbia rental properties!

 Rental Homes on the Market

 Knowing where you stand with prospective tenants relative to the competition is essential.
 A part of that is knowing how many rental homes exist in your market.
 This number includes both those that are vacant and those that are rented.
 You’ll need this estimate to gain insight into what your would-be renters will experience if they are looking for a property in the Columbia area.
 If there are fewer homes available, that may increase your rental margins if people are looking to live in our part of Maryland!

 Next, consider the types of rental property available in your part of Columbia.
 This includes single-family homes as well as multi-family properties.
 Single-family homes tend to generate slightly higher rent rates, especially in the wake of COVID-19—but they also have a larger footprint and cost more to purchase and maintain.